dmallik17/dmallik17.github.io/_pages/cv.md

 **Expository Summer Work on Lie–Poisson Dynamics and the Exponential Map**
 *May 2025–August 2025*
-Summer work supervised by [P. S. Krishnaprasad](https://ece.umd.edu/clark/faculty/423/P-S-Krishnaprasad) on structure-preserving integration for Lie–Poisson systems and formulas for the differential of the exponential map.
+Summer work supervised by [Prof. P. S. Krishnaprasad](https://ece.umd.edu/clark/faculty/423/P-S-Krishnaprasad) on structure-preserving integration for Lie–Poisson systems and formulas for the differential of the exponential map.

 **Spectrahedral Relaxations for Attitude Estimation with Convex MPC Control**
 *November 2025-December 2025*